 In order to make a roadmap officially public, your organization must be able to hit the scheduled dates on it.
 Reducing the size of the features and breaking down big features in more than one release is the best way to achieve realistic delivery dates.
 Smaller releases will also mean your product will come out more often – those essential deal-closer features may come out this year instead of more than a year away.

-Having a well defined marketing segmentation strategy is also a must to avoid confusing customer and product: knowing who you’re selling to avoids pitching for people your product wasn’t defined for (and we all know how trying to sell to the wrong customer ends up).
-Sales people may use future necessary features for solving specific customers’ needs will be on the next product releases, ending up having to campaign to get those features on a release, ending up with the cost of building an entirely new feature just to please one customer.
+Having a well-defined marketing segmentation strategy is also a must to avoid confusing customers and products: knowing who you’re selling to avoids pitching for people your product wasn’t defined for (and we all know how trying to sell to the wrong customer ends up).
+Salespeople may use future necessary features for solving specific customers’ needs will be on the next product releases, ending up having to campaign to get those features on a release, ending up with the cost of building an entirely new feature just to please one customer.